 With the significant wave of businesses moving into coworking, we’re beginning to question the role of physical space in a company’s culture.
 The question is, how can we develop distinct company cultures while residing within a coworking ecosystem?

 Well, that’s not too hard actually.
 Firstly, coworking alongside other companies can actually be beneficial for your brand.

 Let’s say you have an entire operation in a nice building that’s completely yours.
 Aside from your marketing and sales teams, your employees won’t really be active in perpetuating the brand and culture.

-In a coworking environment, employees are “forced” to think about their own company’s culture and own it.
+In a coworking environment such as our Miami office space, employees are “forced” to think about their own company’s culture and own it.
 This is because they have a point of reference — their office neighbours.
 Employees in a coworking enterprise are more likely to casually pitch about their company or product.
 This results in a stronger identity and can even lead to new ideas about company culture from within.